 In this field, maintaining safety and security as you conduct your research is paramount.
 The types of risk that you may face will depend on various factors, including the milieu in which you work, the type of work that you do, and your own identity, Researchers or practitioners online need to navigate the potential sharing of data that can expose identities or create risks that can threaten their physical and mental health.
 Those working directly with clients are required to balance serving the clients’ needs with their own physical safety and security.
 Even policymakers, who frequently do not deal with P/CVE material directly, are susceptible to secondhand trauma or psychological harm from reading research or hearing from experts on sensitive topics.

-These risks are dynamic in nature shifting as fast as the online eco-system and as fast as the violence that we seek to prevent.
-To protect ourselves it is important to know how to develop an appropriate framework before starting a project which might expose you to harm.
+These risks are dynamic in nature, shifting as fast as the online eco-system and as fast as the violence that we seek to prevent.
+To protect ourselves, it is important to know how to develop an appropriate framework before starting a project which might expose you to harm.
 A good framework will allow you to “understand security and risk, and as a result, [facilitate] the development of a sustained, adaptable security posture and risk balance."
 (Loadenthal, 2021)

 This section will outline how to develop such a security framework and present several examples of professionals developing them in different contexts.